pelican-plugins/jinja-filters/README.rst

   pip install pelican-jinja-filters

+As ``Jinja Filters`` is a namespace plugin, it should automatically be loaded by Pelican.
 And that's it!
 The filters are now available for use in your templates.

 Usage